All Episodes

 They're not political leaders.

-Look, Rush would be the first person to tell you his listeners are not my numb robots.
+Look, Rush would be the first person to tell you his listeners are not mind-numbed robots.

-They're looking for a voice who will represent what they what they believe who could be a conservative voice, but they're not saying Rush, tell me who to vote for.
+They're looking for a voice who will represent what they believe, who could be a conservative voice, but they're not saying, Rush, tell me who to vote for.

 It's one of those things where Rush Limbaugh's audience is about 13 million to 20 million.